Can You Tell a Pregnant Applicant That You Really Need Someone Long Term ?

 Can Firing an Employee for a False Sexual Harassment Claim Be Considered Retaliation?

 the situation An employee lodges a number of complaints against a certain supervisor, claiming that he has made some offensive and inappropriate remarks of a sexual nature.
 You interview some of the other employees who were purportedly present when these statements were made and none of them back up the complaining employee’s story.
 The supervisor […]

 Customer’s Sexual Harassment of Employee—Could You be Liable?

-The Situation: A female employee complains about a particular customer’s conduct—specifically complaining about some unwelcome touching, some sexually inappropriate statements, and stalking-type behavior.
+the situation A female employee complains about a particular customer’s conduct—specifically complaining about some unwelcome touching, some sexually inappropriate statements, and stalking-type behavior.
 What are you obligated to do?
-If you don’t take sufficient action, can that employee bring a claim against you under Title VII?…READ MORE
+If you don’t take sufficient action, can that employee bring a claim against you under Title VII?

 Federal Court Allows EEOC’s Sexual Orientation Discrimination Claim to Go Forward

-The Situation: The EEOC has definitively targeted harassment and discrimination in the workplace based on sexual orientation, taking the position that sexual orientation is covered by Title VII.
-And back in March, the EEOC filed a lawsuit against an employer in Pennsylvania in one of the first lawsuits brought by the EEOC alleging sexual orientation as a form of sex discrimination in violation of Title VII (EEOC v.
-Scott Medical Center, P.C., Case No. 2:16cv00225 (W.D.
-Pa.).
-So what has the court decided about the claim asserted by the EEOC?…READ MORE
+the situation The EEOC has definitively targeted harassment and discrimination in the workplace based on sexual orientation, taking the position that sexual orientation is covered by Title VII.
+And back in March, the EEOC filed a lawsuit against an employer in Pennsylvania in one of the first lawsuits brought by the EEOC alleging sexual orientation […]

 Can Racial Statements of a Non-Decisionmaker Support a Discrimination Claim?